adamluckydo/ontology/Buddhism.md

 “My gosh, how long have I been fooled, cheated, and deceived by that man and his grimy, oil-stained rag.
 ‘Here, my good man, is a white cloth, beautiful, spotless and clean.’”
 In the same way, Magandiya, if I were to teach you the Dharma, this freedom from dis-ease, this unbinding, and you on your part were to understand that freedom from dis-ease and see that unbinding, then together with the arising of your eyesight, you would abandon whatever passion and delight you felt with regard for the five aggregates for sustenance.

 And it would occur to you, “My gosh, how long have I been fooled, cheated, and deceived by this mind, for in clinging it was just form, it was just body that I was clinging to.
 It was just feeling, just perception, just mental processes, mental formations, just consciousness that I was clinging to.
-With my clinging as condition, there is becoming, birth, and then ageing and death, sorrow, lamentation, pains, distresses and despairs, all come into play, and thus is the origination of this entire mass of stress.
+With my clinging as condition, there is becoming, birth, and then aging and death, sorrow, lamentation, pains, distresses and despairs, all come into play, and thus is the origination of this entire mass of stress.

 ___